thurchito/LibreWin/SYSCALLS.md

-null      null      # Free95 Syscall Table
+# Free95 Syscall Table

 A table of all current system calls for NT 4.0 implemented in Free95.

+*SYSCALL.md template by blobii*

 ## How to use